Philip D. Olivier, PhD, P.E.

 Bridget Renehan has been teaching various engineering courses as an adjunct instructor in the Electrical Engineering Department at Lawrence Technological University since 1988.
 She has also served as an engineering advisor.
 She earned her BSEE ('84) and MSEE ('86) from the University of Michigan.
 Ms. Renehan has been an engineer in the automotive industry since 1984, working for Ford, Visteon, and currently Autoliv Electronics America.
 She is married and has 3 children.

 Mr. Sweet has been engaged in the industry of developing real-time embedded software/systems for automotive and industrial applications since 1987.
-He currently holds the position of Senior Algorithm Engineer in the Radar Engineering section at Autoliv Electronics.
-In this role, he is involved in development, integration and validation of Blind-Spot Monitoring and other radar features in Active Safety Systems.
-He is also active on organizational initiatives such as defining a framework and methodology for system architectural design, and ISO/TS 16949 auditing.
+He currently holds the position of Staff Software Engineer in the Research and Advanced Development group for Vehicle Audio and Infotainment Systems at Panasonic Automotive Systems, Farmington Hills, MI.
+In this role he is involved in defining software product-line architecture and developing software to meet the evolving needs for advanced audio and infotainment products.
 He is interested in learning and applying contemporary product development and improvement methodologies, and disseminating that knowledge to his colleagues and students.

 He holds a M.S. in Electronic and Computer Control System from Wayne State University (1993), and B.S. in Electrical Engineering from Michigan State University (1987).